MERA-Evaluation/MERA/docs/dataset_cards/en/rucodeeval.md

 ### Data Splits

-The public test contains `164` tasks with test cases and answers from the original dataset.
 The closed test set contains `164` tasks with closed answers specially collected by authors for this benchmark.
 For the test set, we provide only test cases without outputs and solutions.

 ### Prompts